 Another brilliant Autodesk product that has a fantastic amount of features is Fusion 360.
-The software is designed for CAD and CAM (computer-aided manufacturing), with plenty of features that engineers, industrial designers, and hobbyists will appreciate.
+The software is designed for CAD and CAM (computer-aided manufacturing), with plenty of features that mechanical engineers, industrial designers, and hobbyists will appreciate.
 If you are looking for the best CAD for 3D printing and designing anything from a screw to an electric car, look no further - Fusion 360 is the tool for you.

 Nonetheless, if you just want to test the program and don’t need multiaxis milling, adaptive manufacturing, or plasma cutter functionality, you’ll still have a lot to try out.
 The trial period lasts for one year, and during that time, you’ll probably get used to the program so much that switching to a paid subscription will become the logical next step.

 Fusion 360 has the best 3D stands out from the competition thanks to its collaboration tools.
 Sharing your work is as simple as sending a link the recipient can view as a 3D model in their browser.